artstorm/paypal-donations/readme.txt

 == Changelog ==

 = Version 1.6 - 13 Mar 2012 =
+ * Added an option under extras to set a PayPal checkout language.
- * Added filter `paypal_donations_purpose_html`, to allow replacing the default hidden form element with some other form input type.
+ * Added filter `paypal_donations_purpose_html`, to allow replacing the default hidden form element for purpose with some other form input type.
  * Included Romanian translation by Marko Pozner.

 = Version 1.5 - 9 Jan 2012 =